Best Brewing Method Comparison for Beginners

 How do I clean my French Press?

 Disassemble the press, rinse the components, and wash them with warm soapy water.
-A long-handled brush can help with stubborn grounds.
+A long-handled brush can help with stubborn grounds, especially around the mesh filter.
+If you let grounds sit too long, cleanup gets messier and odors can linger, so it is best to empty the grounds soon after brewing.

 For further tips, see this checklist.